-The Institute of Linguistics (IoL) is the academic home of faculty and students researching and teaching in linguistics, the scientific study of human language, and its subfields.
+The Institute of Linguistics (IoL) is the academic home of faculty and students in linguistics, the scientific study of the human capacity for language.

-We encourage research that bridges the gap between linguistics as a pure science and applications such as documentation and revitalization of endangered languages, and language engineering and language technology.
+We also foster research that bridges the gap between linguistics as a pure science and applications such as documentation and revitalization of endangered languages, and language engineering and language technology.

 Research projects funded by the National Science Foundation and other funding sources form an important focus for faculty and student research.
 These projects include collaborations with other units across the university, such as:

-Colloquia are held during the academic year on Friday afternoons at 3:30pm in Elliott Hall, Room S204.
-To receive email announcements of the talks, contact Hannah Sande at firstname.lastname@example.org or Kyle Marek-Spartz at email@example.com.
+Colloquia are held during the academic year on Friday afternoons at 3:30pm in Nicholson Hall, Room 110.
+To receive email announcements of the talks, contact the Institute of Linguistics.